 Grand taxis are not grand.

-Your other option is to take a grand taxi to get from point A to point B. Before you go thinking that you’ll be in the back seat of a luxury Uber popping bottles, let me explain.
+Your other option is to take a grand taxi to get from point A to point B. Before you go thinking that you’ll be in the back seat of a luxury crown sedan, let me explain.
 A grand taxi is a small 4 door jalopy that Jimi Hendrix probably rode in when he visited Morocco in the 60’s.
 The taxis go to certain destinations and wait until the car is filled with 6 passengers until they hit the road.
 Undoubtedly, an experience and also a cheap way of transport—just not exactly comfortable.

 The Sahara is really really really far away.